 Foot care is essential for any person living with type 1 or type 2 diabetes.
-High blood sugar levels put you at risk of developing these 10 diabetes-related foot problems which can lead lower limb amputation in the worst cases.
+High blood sugar levels put you at risk of developing these 10 diabetes-related foot problems which can lead to diabetic foot ulcer and lower limb amputation in the worst cases.

 Fortunately, most of us stay away from serious problems following these 3 essential rules:

 1 – Keeping diabetes under control.
 With an HbA1c below 7%, you are not at greater risk of developing foot problems than the general population.